-The following conclusions can be made from the analysis of the 2023 LiDAR data:
+The following conclusions can be made from the analysis of the 2024 LiDAR data:

-- Some accelerated erosion has been observed over the 2022-2023 survey period, especially in the Middle section. - The cliff erosion rates remain mostly in-line with the previous reports, with a slight increase for the period 2022-2023 of 0.01 m/year. - The current cliff erosion follows the predictions noted in the Hunstanton Coastal Management Plan (HCMP), Interim Baseline Report (HCMP, 2018). - The annual monitoring and cliff regression analysis and reporting should continue until at least 2025. - The most active area of cliff erosion is still the northern section of the cliffs, in front of the Lighthouse and the Coastguard Lookout.

-- Beach levels have lowered consistently across both sections over the 2010-2023 survey period. - Updated Trigger Levels project that by 2050 the Lighthouse and the Coastguard Lookout will be at risk, by 2070 the Coastguard Cottages and the Lighthouse Café will be at risk, and by 2090 S. Edmund's Chappel, Selter 1 and Cliff Parade will be at risk.
-This is because the preferred trigger level of the cliff edge being within 10 meters of the property is projected to have been reached. - These levels show a useful insight into future risk and should be considered keeping in future reports. - Some changes may be required to the active HCMP. - Better resolution data, with fewer points and more visibility above the cliff line, is required to calculate the Fence Lines, from the supplied LiDAR data.
+- Some accelerated erosion has been observed over the 2023-2024 survey period, in the Middle section. - The cliff erosion rates remain mostly in-line with the previous reports, with a slight increase for the period 2023-2024 of 0.007 m/year. - The current cliff erosion follows the predictions noted in the Hunstanton Coastal Management Plan (HCMP), Interim Baseline Report (HCMP, 2018). - The annual monitoring and cliff regression analysis and reporting should continue until at least 2025. - The most active area of cliff erosion is now the middle section of the cliffs, between BNG 341970 m North and 341827 m North (Figure 23 & Table 3). - Beach levels have lowered consistently across both sections over the 2010-2024 survey period. - Updated Trigger Levels project that by 2050 the Lighthouse and the Coastguard Lookout will be at risk, by 2070 the Coastguard Cottages, Shelter 1, Shelter 2 and Shelter 3 will be at risk, and by 2090 the Lighthouse Café, St. Edmund's Chappel, and Cliff Parade will be at risk.
+This is because the preferred trigger level of the cliff edge being within 10 meters of the property is projected to have been reached. - These levels show a useful insight into future risk and should be considered keeping in future reports, either on an annual or probably, more usefully, a bi-annual basis. - Some changes may be required to the active HCMP\. - Better resolution data, with fewer points and more visibility above the cliff line, is required to calculate the Fence Lines, from the supplied LiDAR data.
+Alternatively, aerial Photographs have been used to provide the Fence Line data for this report. - The fence line data, although collected via aerial photographs, rather than from the Terrestrial LiDAR Surveys provides some useful information about the state of the fence and its proximity, and that of the coastal path, to the cliff edge.
+This data should be collected on an annual, or bi-annual basis.

-Note: The HCMP stated preferred management options may be required in year 50, 55 or 60 of the 100-year Plan (relating to 2068, 2072 and 2078 respectively).
+Note: \The HCMP stated preferred management options may be required in year 50, 55 or 60 of the 100-year Plan (relating to 2068, 2072 and 2078 respectively).
 Based on the trigger point predictions from this report, the preferred management option could be required in some locations from 2050 onwards (relating to year 32 of the HCMP).
 The updated and higher resolution data which has been collected from this monitoring programme is further clarifying when future management may be required.
 Thus, this is validating the usefulness of this annual data collection and report.